shreyavholla/SwiftUI-Getting-Started/README.md

 ##### NOTE: keyword `some` :
 - introduced in swift 5.1
 - tells the compiler what the underlying type is without exposing the type to the outside world

+### b) SwiftUI Containers (STACKS):
+      1. HSTACK : ogranizes views in horizontal direction
+      2. VSTACK : organizes views in vertical direction
+      3. ZSTACK : organizes views on top of each other from which they are declared in scope

+#### SOME USEFUL KEYS:
+- `Command + 5 ` : brings up the issue navigator
+- `Command + option + [ / ]` : moves lines up and down resp
+-  Adding your custom hotkey in xcode :
+    - hit `Command + , ` for prefrences
+    - go to Key Bindings tab
+    - eg. type delete line in the filter text box - and add your custom hotkey : for instance `Command + CTRL + k`